vtex-apps/store-header/docs/README.md

 },
 ```

-In practice, it will make blocks declared before it position themselves to the left on the screen, whereas blocks that are declared after will be positioned to the right.
-For example:
+In practice, it will make all blocks declared before it position themselves to the left on the screen, whereas blocks that are declared after will be positioned to the right.
+Considering that the Menus were properly declared and configured in the theme code, we would have the following:

 ![header-spacer](https://user-images.githubusercontent.com/52087100/74090331-c8050000-4a88-11ea-8566-98097b18c83d.png)